 Criminal Defense Attorney at Law

-For nearly a decade David Aylor has been building a thriving law practice in the Lowcountry of South Carolina, establishing a dynamic and experienced presence in the region.
+Since 2007 David Aylor has been building a thriving law practice in the Lowcountry of South Carolina, establishing a dynamic and experienced presence in the region.
 Local and national media outlets have routinely solicited his legal analysis and opinions.
 His extensive criminal and civil casework has been featured on networks and publications such as:

 - Dateline NBC

 - Sins and Secrets on the Discovery ID Channel